miraliumre/gsm/README.md

 **In [osmo-hlr.cfg],** note the following directives:

-- `ussd route prefix *#100# internal own-msisdn` provides a USSD service to display the user's MSISDN by dialing `*#100#`.
+- `ussd route prefix *#100# internal own-msisdn` provides a USSD[^3] service to display the user's MSISDN[^4] by dialing `*#100#`.

-- `ussd route prefix *#101# internal own-imsi` provides a USSD service for viewing the SIM card's IMSI by dialing `*#101#`.
+- `ussd route prefix *#101# internal own-imsi` provides a USSD service for viewing the SIM card's IMSI[^5] by dialing `*#101#`.

 - `subscriber-create-on-demand 8 cs+ps` enables auto-registering for devices
   attaching to the network.
-It declares that each device should be assigned an 8-digit MSISDN, and be allowed to access both CS (Circuit Switched, e.g. voice calss) and PS (Packet Switched, e.g. internet access) services.
+It declares that each device should be assigned an 8-digit MSISDN, and be allowed to access both CS and PS services.

+**Edit [osmo-msc.cfg]** to set the MCC[^6] and MNC[^7] for your network.
+As defaults, we have set 724 as the MCC because it is associated with Brazil, and 64 as the MNC to avoid conflicts with existing Brazilian carriers' MNCs.

-**Update [osmo-msc.cfg]** to reflect the network country code and mobile network code from `osmo-bsc.cfg`.
-Here, you might also want to personalize the short name and long name of your network.
-If you decide to require authentication, change the `authentication optional` line to `authentication required`.
+You might also want to personalize the short name and long name of your network.
+If you decide to require authentication, you must change the authentication line to `authentication required`.

 ```
 network country code 724